perseas/Pyrseas/docs/user/advanced/multiple-files.rst

 The non-schema files in the metadata folder (rootfile1.yaml, rootfile2.yaml) are concatenated together.
 Initially schema.*.yaml files are ignored.

 When a folder is found starting with "schema.*, then yamltodb will require a matching schema.<name>.yaml file and concatenate it with the other files.
-For example, when the folder "schema.public" is found, yamltodb will read the schema.public.yaml file.
+For example, when the folder "schema.public" is found, yamltodb will read the "schema.public.yaml" file.

-All the files under schema.<name> are added under the "schema <name>" yaml node.
+All \*.yaml files under schema.<name> are added under the "schema <name>" yaml node.

 No other subdirectories besides "schema.*" are allowed.